Currency

 Description

-Shiitake is one of the most valued mushrooms in the Far Eastern tradition.
-It supports the immune system, helps regulate cholesterol and blood pressure levels, and may serve as an adjunct in the prevention and treatment of many disorders.
-According to Traditional Chinese Medicine (TCM), Shiitake is characterized by a neutral nature and positively influences the spleen, stomach, and lungs.
+Shiitake is one of the most valued mushrooms in Far Eastern tradition.
+It supports the immune system, helps regulate cholesterol levels and blood pressure, and may serve as supportive aid in prevention and in counteracting certain conditions.
+According to Traditional Chinese Medicine (TCM), Shiitake has a neutral nature and beneficially influences the function of the spleen, stomach, and lungs.

-- Ingredients: macerate of a 25% double water–alcohol extract of organic Shiitake (Lentinula edodes) spores.
+- Ingredients: Double water-alcohol extract 25%, organic Shiitake spores (Lentinula edodes), macerate

 PRACTICAL USES